ShiftMediaProject/FFVS-Project-Generator/readme.txt

 		c) Download the "NVIDIA Video Codec SDK" from the NVIDIA website.
 		d) Copy 'nvEncodeAPI.h' from the "NVIDIA Video Codec SDK" into the installed %CUDA%\include folder (where %CUDA% is the location that the CUDA SDK was installed).
+    4) decklink (requires Blackmagic DeckLink SDK)
+		a) Download the "Blackmagic DeckLink SDK" from the Blackmagic website.
+		b) Extract the downloaded SDK wherever desired.
+        c) Create a batch file in the extracted "Win/include" folder containing the following (Note: you may have to change the first line depending on the installed Visual Studio version and location): call "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin\vcvars32.bat" midl /win32 /h DeckLinkAPI.h DeckLinkAPI.idl
+        d) Copy the newly created "DeckLinkAPI.h" and "DeckLinkAPI_i.c" files to OutputDir/include/*.

 *OutputDir is the "Output Directory" specified in the project properties.
     Note: There is a different OutputDir for 32/64bit configurations.
 Lib's and DLL's should be placed in the correct directory.